andOlga/umineko-catbox-english/README.md

 Note that to play on PC, you will need to acquire an NSP of the base game.

-To comply with US laws, you have to buy the game on the [eShop](https://store-jp.nintendo.com/list/software/70010000012343.html) and dump it using [nxdumptool](https://github.com/DarkMatterCore/nxdumptool) from a hackable Nintendo Switch to obtain a legal copy for emulation.
+To comply with US laws, you have to [buy the game](https://store-jp.nintendo.com/list/software/70010000012343.html) and dump it using [nxdumptool](https://github.com/DarkMatterCore/nxdumptool) from a hackable Switch to obtain a legal copy for emulation.
 Software distribution laws in other countries may vary.

 ### On PC (using yuzu)
 The Switch emulator [yuzu](https://yuzu-emu.org) is compatible with the game and the patch.

-To set yuzu up, you will need a copy of the `prod.keys` file dumped from a hackable Nintendo Switch and the game itself.
+To set yuzu up, you will need a copy of the `prod.keys` file dumped from a hackable Switch and the game itself.
 Once you have acquired the keys, navigate to File -> Open yuzu folder, then find the subfolder called "keys" inside that and paste the file there.
 Restart yuzu and double-click the giant empty rectangle in the main yuzu window to add your game folder.

 To install the patch, [download](https://github.com/andOlga/umineko-catbox-english/releases/latest/download/patch_yuzu.zip) the yuzu version,
 <br>then right-click the game in yuzu, choose "Open Mod Data Location" and extract the entire archive there.